Composers: Mick

 I see your face and I want to roll with it

-If I could, I'd take you all the way
+If I could, I'd take it all the way

 Baby, baby, listen to what I say